 Things to know about Bangalore: I’ve been living in Bangalore for more than a year now.
 Apart from the places I’ve visited and written about, there are so many other fascinating things to know about Bangalore – things that most tourists wouldn’t bother.

-Apart from Bangalore being famous for its streets, development, nightlife, and beautiful parks, this focuses on the local lifestyle in Bangalore, its growth with the tech industry, and its never-ending hustle and bustle.
+Apart from Bangalore being famous for its streets, development, nightlife, and beautiful parks, this post focuses on the local lifestyle in Bangalore, its growth with the tech industry, and its never-ending hustle and bustle.

 Things to know about Bangalore